All Episodes

 Anyway, your question about the Iron Lady.

-So I know the real thing.
+I know the real thing.

-I've driven Lady Thatcher around a golf course.
+I have spent a lot of time with ladies that I've driven Lady Thatcher around a golf course.

 And that was one of the most fun things I've ever done.

-And some mutual friends who were staying at their place, and she wanted to go see the golf course.
+And some mutual friends were staying at their place, and she wanted to go see the golf course.

-So she's dressed to the nines as she always was in a dress, and got in the golf cart, started tooling around, and etiquette and protocol you stop when somebody is preparing a shot, either tee off or make a putt or what have you, so that you don't distract them.
+And etiquette and protocol, you stop when somebody is preparing a shot, either tee off or make a putt or what have you, so that you don't distract them.

-And every time we'd stop, of course, is because there was somebody nearby, and they you the number of double takes, I don't know how many people threw their necks out of joint that day doing double takes.
+And the number of double takes, I don't know how many people threw their necks out of joint that day doing double takes.

-Then Margaret Thatcher, and it was being driven around the golf course.
+And it was being driven around the golf course.

 And he thought that it was good.